 Birth control pills may decrease the free testosterone level and therefore, helps to decrease excess hair growth and acne.

-The Rational for Using Aldactone (spironolactone):
+Rational for Using Aldactone (spironolactone):

 Aldactone (spironolactone) decreases the testosterone level and therefore, helps to decrease excess hair growth and acne.

-The main disadvantage of this old approach is that it does not address insulin resistance, which is the underlying mechanism of the disease.
+The main problem of this old approach is that it does not address insulin resistance, which is the underlying mechanism of the disease.
 Therefore, these patients continue to be at high risk for prediabetes, diabetes, high blood pressure and heart attack.

 Birth control pills also usually cause weight gain and a number of other side-effects, including mood swings and migraine headaches in certain individuals.